Boris-Bodin/setup-work-station/README.md

 ## Usage

-For set up a new work station :
+For set up a new work station, enter the followed command :

-- create dev/project repertories
-- install docker and docker-compose

-Enter the followed command :

 ```
 cd ~/setup-work-station